AdobeDocs/experience-manager-64.en/help/assets/using/managing-image-presets.md

 To edit image presets:

-1. In AEM, tap or click the AEM logo to access the global navigation console and tap or click the Tools icon and navigate to **Assets **&gt; **Image Presets**.
+1. In AEM, tap the AEM logo to access the global navigation console.
+1. Tap the Tools icon, then navigate to **Assets** &gt; **Image Presets**.

    ![](assets/chlimage_1-504.png)

-1. Select a preset and then click **Edit**.
-The **Edit Image Preset** window opens.
+1. Select a preset, then tap **Edit**.
-1. Make changes and click **Save** to save your changes or **Cancel** to cancel your changes.
+1. On the **Edit Image Presets** page, make the changes you want, then tap **Save**.

 ## Publishing Image Presets {#publishing-image-presets}

 If you are running Dynamic Media - Hybrid mode, you must manually publish image presets.

-(If you are running Dynamic Media - Scene7 mode, image presets are automatically published for you; you do not need to complete these steps.)
+If you are running Dynamic Media - Scene7 mode, image presets are automatically published for you; you do not need to complete these steps.

-To manually publish image presets in Dynamic Media - Hybrid mode:
+To publish image presets in Dynamic Media - Hybrid mode:

-1. In AEM, tap or click the AEM logo to access the global navigation console and tap or click the Tools icon and navigate to **Assets **&gt; **Image Presets**.
+1. In AEM, tap the AEM logo to access the global navigation console.
+1. Tap the Tools icon, then navigate to **Assets** &gt; **Image Presets**.
-1. Select the image preset or multiple image presets from the list of image presets and click or tap **Publish**.
+1. Select the image preset or multiple image presets from the list of image presets, then tap **Publish**.
 1. After the image preset is published, the status changes from unpublished to published.

    ![](assets/chlimage_1-505.png)